-Premium Plan members can change their pre-op health questionnaire as often as they like.
+Premium Plan members can have their preoperative assessment form changed as often as they like.
 We offer unlimited levels of depth to questions (responsive based on previous answers).
 We also allow complex questions, triggers, confirmations and notifications.
 Plus Premium Plan members receive unlimited changes, all included in their flat monthly subscription.

 Premium Plan members can tailor the questionnaire to their exact requirements.
-There’s very little we can’t update for you – we want to make sure you are really getting the most out of this plan and completely happy with every question, improving your efficiency.
+There’s very little we can’t update for you – we want to make sure you are getting the most out of this plan and completely happy with every question, improving your efficiency.
+Click here to view pricing

-Below are some of the 100+ excellent changes our amazing members have made.
+Below are some of the 120+ clever changes our amazing members have made.

 What Premium members can change

 When a new member signs up, they will be given the Standard Pre-Op Questionnaire (demo here).
-However, Premium members can change this questionnaire as often as they like.
+However, Premium members can change this form as often as they like.

 There are endless options for your customisations and so, all changes to your forms and questionnaire will be free for the lifetime of your Premium Plan.
 Because we manually change the form for you, you can continually tweak it until it’s just right.